kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [BRINC Lemur 2 — drone d’intervention intérieure (Drones as First Responders aka DFR)](brincdrones.com/drone-as-first-responder/)<br />

 🔹 **Why it matters to Futtech:**
-   The design of the website shines forth.<br />
+   The video demonstration in the background of the landing page is a must-implement idea for Futtech.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
-   The animation while, I believe the website is loading makes the waiting time less obvious, more subtle, easier to endure, pass, tolerate.
+   The animation, while I believe the website is loading, makes the waiting time less obvious, more subtle, easier to endure, pass, tolerate.
 Imma need me a nice animation for when data is loading on Futtech.<br />
    I'm thinking something to do with the logo; the drone and the line I have been ruminating lately "Watch yourself ball".
 That sounds interesting.

 ---